Unoqwy/swathe/goal.md

 - rename move to go or shift, but the terminology sounds weird
 - use `M` to mark because it can be achieved with `50%` anyway

+### Macros

 Now the big question is should mouseless support macros?

+### Config and File Format

+Configuration file will be a `.mouselessrc` or `$HOME/.config/Blockbench/mouseless.mlv`.

+This will introduce a custom file format, MLV (MouseLess Vi).
+The syntax will resemble Vimscript with less features but some keywords and options are yet to be determined.

+Thoughts:

+`emap`, `pmap`, `amap` - Edit, Paint, Animate keymaps?

+`imap` change native inputs editing behavior? not sure it is worth it

 ## Keymap layers